 What is the evidence?

-No peer-reviewed articles in medical journals were found supporting the theory that cancer is caused by a fungus infection or a yeast infection.
-Available peer-reviewed medical journals do not support claims that sodium bicarbonate works as a cancer treatment.
+No peer-reviewed articles in medical journals were found to support the theory that cancer is caused by a fungus infection or a yeast infection.
+Available peer-reviewed medical journals do not support claims that sodium bicarbonate works as a cancer treatment in humans.